10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 Unit testing is the automated testing of units of source code against certain assertions.
 The goal of unit testing is to write test cases with assertions that test if a unit of code is truly working as intended.
 If an assertion fails, a potential issue is exposed, and code needs to be revised.

 By definition, unit tests do not have dependencies on outside systems; in other words, only your code (a single unit of code) is being tested.
 Integration testing works similarly to unit tests but assumptions are tested against systems of code, moving parts, or an entire application.
-The phrases unit testing and integration testing are often misused to reference one another especially in the context of WordPress
+The phrases unit testing and integration testing are often misused to reference one another especially in the context of WordPress.

-At 10up, we generally employ unit and/or integration tests only when building applications that are meant to be distributed.
+At 10up, we generally employ unit and integration tests only when building applications that are meant to be distributed.
 Building tests for client themes does usually not offer a huge amount of value (there are of course exceptions to this).
 When we do write tests, we use PHPUnit which is the WordPress standard library.

 Read more at the [PHPUnit homepage](https://phpunit.de/) and [automated testing for WordPress](http://make.wordpress.org/core/handbook/automated-testing/)